POS-CWS/AIS-linker/README.md

 #### Creating Reports

-Todo: descriptiions of each report type
+Todo: descriptions of each report type

 #### Calibrate Mode